apache/apisix-dashboard/docs/en/latest/modules/data_loader.md

 Based on it, developers can easily implement the ability to export APISIX data entities to generate different data files, and parse the data files and convert them into APISIX data entities for import into APISIX.

+It also serves as a data connector between user defined data and APISIX data entities.
+Where users can import data into APISIX.

 ## Definition

 ```go